Building Healthy Communities for all San Mateo County Residents since 2004

 schools, cities, hospitals, and other leaders.

 By 2010, many of the blueprint’s objectives had been reached, yet there was still more work required to build healthier communities for all San Mateo County residents.
-In 2010, GHSMC released the to continue guiding this work.
+In 2010, GHSMC released the 2010–2015 Strategies for Improving Food and Physical Activity Environments to continue guiding this work.

 successful strategies for building healthy communities, GHSMC